 Lauwersmeer Steering Group

 The Lauwersmeer Area Steering Group consists of the provinces of Groningen and Fryslân, the municipalities of Het Hogeland and Noardeast-Fryslân, Staatsbosbeheer (the Dutch Forestry Commission), Waterschap Noorderzijlvest (the Noorderzijlvest Water Authority), Wetterskip Fryslân (the Fryslân Water Authority), and Rijkswaterstaat Noord-Nederland (the North Netherlands Department of Waterways and Public Works).
-The steering group is working together to implement the future agenda.
+The steering group is working together to implement the agenda for the future.

 Lauwersmeer Initiative Group

-The steering committee receives advice from the initiative group, which consists of land managers, nature organizations, farmers, and other stakeholders.
-This allows us to carefully weigh the interests of nature, water quality, water safety, and agriculture.
+The steering group receives advice from the initiative group, which consists of land managers, nature organizations, farmers, and other stakeholders.
+This allows us Health the interests of nature, water quality, water safety, and agriculture with Health .